BlueSpire/Durandal/README.md

 ## Documentation

-All the documentation is located in the [wiki](https://github.com/EisenbergEffect/Durandal/wiki), so have a look there for help on how to get setup, tutorials, sample descriptions and module reference docs.
+All the documentation is located in the [wiki](https://github.com/EisenbergEffect/Durandal/wiki), so have a look there for help on how to get started, read tutorials, view sample descriptions and peruse the module reference docs.

 ## Community
 Need help with something that the docs aren't providing an answer to?